 Not only had David Bache been working towards the five-door hatchback that the SD1 eventually became, but he also pushed forwards on a wilder proposal, which incorporated gullwing doors – a concept that he believed was a viable one, but which his colleagues around him were not so sure of.
 The gullwing idea was dropped on cost grounds, but not before full-sized models of his idea had been built.
 In later years, when he was in the position of Head of Product Styling for BL, he attended a designers’ conference, where he was still keenly trying to sell the concept to anyone that would listen.

 It was at the end of July 1971 that Rover Technical Director Peter Wilks was forced to retire due to ill health.
 He was to die the following year at the early age of 52 years.
 Spen King duly returned to Solihull to replace his cousin as Rover Technical Director and Project P10/RT1/SD1 became his baby.

 Rover SD1: Engineering the new car

-A consequence of the Mini pricing fiasco, in which a cutting edge design was allegedly sold at a loss, resulted in British Leyland bringing in Ford-style cost control methods.
+A consequence of the Mini pricing fiasco, in which a cutting-edge design was allegedly sold at a loss, was that British Leyland brought in Ford-style cost control methods.
 No doubt this was instigated by BLMC Finance Director John Barber, who was himself ex-Blue Oval.
 The SD1, unlike the P6, would be designed and built to a price as BLMC’s bean counters tried to reduce cost.